jab-r/bitchat/bitchat/LoxationProfileImplementationPlan.md

    - Integration with existing MLSEncryptionService
    - Automatic key package generation and updates
    - Key package validation and lifecycle management
+   - Treat keyPackages with the same sensitivity and exposure policy as public keys (not confidential data), but still validate format and integrity before distribution

 3. **Device ID Management**
    - Stable device identifier generation and persistence